Skip to main content Skip to footer

 Information for third-party advertisers

-The 2022 Third-Party Advertisers' Guide, published by the Ontario government, provides guidance for anyone wishing to register as a third-party advertiser, including an overview of the legislation regarding third-party advertising.
+The 2022 Third-Party Advertisers' Guide (PDF) published by the Ontario government, provides guidance for anyone wishing to register as a third-party advertiser, including an overview of the legislation regarding third-party advertising.

 What is third-party advertising